bjwmills/SCION/README.md

 For more information on model derivation and running the model, see the Guidebook in the documentation folder.

+For tutorial videos see the [Earth Evolution Modelling Group code page](https://earthevolutionmodelling.com/code)

 This code is free to use.
 The model is under continual revision/extension by my research group and collaborators.
 For any queries or collaboration ideas please email b.mills@leeds.ac.uk